-- 3.2.2.
+- 3.2.1.1.
+Activities characterized as configuration are to be included as part of the base acquisition cost. - 3.2.1.2.
+Activities characterized as customization are to be excluded from the base acquisition cost and should be treated as part of the incremental effort. - 3.2.1.3.
+In determining the costs of incremental efforts, third-party contract costs, direct labor and associated employee related expenses, and other direct costs should be included; allocation of indirect costs or overhead should be excluded. - 3.2.2.
 There are several stages in the internal development of software and websites and the costs incurred during those stages should be treated differently. - 3.2.2.1.
 Costs incurred during the preliminary project stage should be expensed. - 3.2.2.2.
 Costs incurred during the application development stage should be considered for capitalization when incurred after all of the following conditions have been satisfied: - 3.2.2.2.1.
 The preliminary project stage has been substantially completed. - 3.2.2.2.2.
 The specific object of the project, including its intended service capacity, has been demonstrated. - 3.2.2.2.3.
 The technical feasibility of the project has been demonstrated. - 3.2.2.2.4.
 The intention and ability to complete or continue development has been demonstrated.
 The intention and ability to complete or continue development can be exhibited by a commitment to fund the project. - 3.2.2.3.
 Costs incurred during the post-implementation stage, such as annual maintenance fees, should, unless such costs constitute a betterment, be expensed. - 3.2.3.
 Costs incurred during the application development stage that are to be capitalized should be accumulated as Development in Progress until the project is implemented.
-Upon implementation, project costs should be transferred from Development in Progress to Intangible Assets, at which time amortization of the costs of the project should begin. - 3.2.4.
-Agencies must track and accumulate the costs associated with the application development phase of internally generated software (or its equivalent phase for other internally generated intangible assets), when there is more than a remote possibility that the total costs of the project under consideration will meet or exceed the relevant capitalization threshold. - 3.2.4.1.
-These costs include the cost of any purchased base or foundation software to be modified, appropriate overhead, supplies and miscellaneous direct costs, contractor costs, as well as personal service costs and related EREs, to the extent such costs should be appropriately charged to the project under consideration. - 3.2.4.1.1.
-When accumulating time related to construction or development in progress, all HRIS expense account and activity elements should be used in order to link time entries in HRIS to program and accounting entries in AFIS.
-The relationship between the cost allocation elements in HRIS and those in AFIS are shown in the following crosswalk table.
+Upon implementation, project costs should be transferred from

-Topic 25 Long-lived Resources Issued 12/07/15 Section 15 Information Technology Resources Page 4 of 6
+Topic 25 Long-lived Resources Issued 09/30/24 Section 15 Information Technology Resources Page 4 of 6